mamu234/myproject/README.md

 Live Page
+github.com/mamu234/project2

 Installation / Setup instruction
-GO to terminal  and cd into the project directory
+Go to terminal  and cd into the project directory